 - Lubrication, which is applied during the manufacturing process, penetrates to the wire rope’s core.
 Lubrication reduces friction and protects against corrosion.

 Now, let’s take a look at the strengths and weaknesses of each lifting mechanism.

 The chart above illustrates the primary differences between wire rope versus roller chain.
 Below we’ll discuss them in greater detail.

 Strength, Load Capacities, and Work Environments

-Along the same lines, it’s important to note that chains should not be used in environments with a high degree of dust or dirt.
-The lubrication on the chain will attract these particles creating an abrasive compound that will cause premature wear.
+Along the same lines, it’s important to note that chains should not be used in environments that are very dusty or dirty.
+The lubrication on the chain will attract these particles, creating an abrasive compound that will cause premature wear.

+Wire-rope vertical lifts require minimal maintenance.
+Unlike chains, wire ropes do not require lubrication, a demanding and time-consuming task.
 Over the life of the unit, both the chain and wire rope will need to be replaced.
-Chains are more susceptible to wear and tear, but ropes will experience their share as well.
-Wire ropes can experience corrosion, cut or shearing, tension failure, and fatigue breaks.
+Chains are more susceptible to wear and tear, but wire ropes will experience their share as well.
+Wire ropes can experience corrosion, cuts, or shearing, tension failure, or fatigue breaks.